Knowing Hong Kong

 2. Social Customs and Etiquette

 The cultures and traditions of East and West, of ancient and modern, are united in Hong Kong.
 Knowing the unique social customs and etiquette will help you a lot in integrating the local life.
 Here are some useful tips and etiquette that you would find interesting and useful.
-And for those who don’t know how to use chopsticks, always remember practice makes perfect!

 People in Hong Kong enjoy religious freedom.
 There is a large variety of religious groups in Hong Kong, including Buddhism, Taoism, Christianity (Protestants and Catholic), Islam, Hinduism, Sikhism and Judaism.